|

 ||

-CSD reports for work in progress or submissions are corrected and assessed accordingly to these general ideas:
+CSD reports for postlab assignments submissions are corrected and assessed accordingly to these general ideas:

-Start writing your report only when your project works correctly.
+Start writing your report only when your project works correctly and you already got some results.

 VHDL reports in Chapters 1 and 2 have at least four sheets of paper, each one representing a project section: (1) specifications - (2) planning - (3) development - (4) verification.